 Help making a personal injury compensation claim

-If you have suffered a whiplash injury as the result of a car accident, a motorbike accident or any type of road accident you may be entitled to claim for whiplash compensation.
+If you have suffered a whiplash injury as the result of a car accident, a motorbike accident or any type of road accident, you may be entitled to claim for whiplash compensation.

-The Claim Solicitors are a leading personal injury solicitor firm in the UK and have won whiplash compensation claims for thousands of people.
+The Claim Solicitors are a leading personal injury firm in the UK and have won whiplash compensation claims for thousands of people.
 Our approach is to provide a friendly and efficient service to make the process of claiming compensation as straightforward as possible.

-If you have sustained whiplash in an accident that was not your fault and would like to make a claim for whiplash compensation or if you would like to discuss in confidence any matter related to a personal injury claim, please call our claim team on 0800 197 32 32 or complete the claim assessment opposite.
+So if you have sustained whiplash in an accident that was not your fault and would like to make a claim for whiplash compensation or if you would like to discuss in confidence any matter related to a personal injury claim, please call our claim team on 0800 197 32 32 or complete the claim assessment opposite.

 Whiplash compensation - symptoms